 The success of each person in our program is dependent on our staff and participant's relationship.
-Our team will interview and asset each staff personality traits to match and pair them to a small group of 1:3 ratio.
-We also provide 1:1 ratio, as needed.
-In some cases, we ask our participants to join in our staff interviewing process; so participants can have an input in determining which staff will work better for them.
-Our staff is our most valuable asset in making a difference in whom we served.
-All Direct Support Staff (DSS) are trained in Person-Centered Thinking, Crisis Intervention Prevention, 1st Aide / CPR and other topics that pertains to the person needs prior to providing direct support.
+That's why we take the hiring process very serious at PALS.
+Our team (PALS HR and participant members) interviews each potential staff's personality traits to match and pair them to a small group of 1:3, 1:1, and or 2:1 (staff to participant) ratio.
+We ask our participants to join in the interviewing process to assists in determining which staff will work better for them.

 The population we serve is dynamic, therefore, so is our employees.
 To the end, we strive to keep our employees on the cutting edge of information and training techniques.
 Prior to supporting individuals in the community, staff will receive orientation and ongoing training on how to best support the person's needs.

 It takes a village to make a difference in a persons life.
 Therefore, PALS utilizes a team base approach which consists of a licensed professional team, the individual, and his/her(s) "circle of support" to achieve each person's goals:

 License Professional Team:

 PALS utilizes positive behavior support with a Person-Centered Approach in the care of adults with intellectual/developmental disabilities (IDD).
 Our staff is lead by a Board Certified, Behavior Analyst (BCBA) and other health professionals to insure the success of each person's community.

 The Person Served: